doombirdAD/fedora-linux-surface/README.md

 ## Building

-To build, run the setup script with the version of Fedora you want to build, i.e.
+To build, run the setup script
 ```
-./setup.sh f30
+bash ./setup.sh
 ```
-to build the branch for Fedora 30.
+to build the branch for your current version of Fedora.

 The script will
 1. clone the kernel from the Fedora Project GIT repository